 Divorces rarely bring out the best behavior in people.
 When you're feeling hurt and angry, you may do things that are otherwise out of character.
 It can be hard to work through the complex feelings caused by a divorce, but you shouldn't let your emotions damage your chances of obtaining custody of your children.

 Especially if your former spouse has temporary custody during divorce proceedings, you need to take steps to be on your best behavior.
 Regardless of how your former spouse is behaving, you need to put your children's needs, and your desire for full or shared custody, first when making decisions.

-One of the best ways to increase the odds of a favorable custody arrangement is to work with an experienced Texas family law and divorce attorney.
+One of the best ways to increase the odds of a favorable custody arrangement is to work with an experienced Texas divorce attorney.
 He or she can help you build a case for shared or full custody of your children and give you advice about how to behave during the divorce proceedings to avoid making the wrong impression on the court.

 One of the most important things you can do to help build a case for custody is to pay your child support in full and on time.
 No matter what else happens, paying your child support can help establish you as a responsible parent.